juanburgos/100-days-of-code/log.md

 Practicing If-Else, Arrays and While Loops in #JavaScript.
 BMI Calc, prompt that checks if your name is on the guest list, and a function that plays the #FizzBuzz game. 👨🏻‍💻🙌🏻

+### Day18  #100DaysOfCode

+Did a #JavaScript function that prints the lyrics of the song "99 Bottles of Beer".
+I know there are many ways (and maybe better) of getting this done, but I feel so good to have accomplished something that I couldn't do in the past. 👨🏻‍💻🙌🏻

 ### Day  #100DaysOfCode